Looking for a quick healthy meal? This Thai prawn curry, served with basmati rice, is ready in 20 minutes - So much quicker than take away!

 - ½ lime

-- 3 tbsp fresh coriander finely chopped
+- 3 tablespoon fresh coriander finely chopped

 - Place the brown basmati into a large pot, add in 600 ml of water, cover the pan with a lid and bring to a boil, then reduce the heat to a minimum and simmer for 20 minutes, until the rice is soft and slightly chewy.
 Turn the heat off, and let the rice sit undisturbed for 5 minutes before serving.